hyamazak0318/US_firearm_fatality/README.md

 ## Background

-Gun violence has been a public concern in the U.S. In 2020, 79 percent of all homicides and 53 percent of all suicides were by firearms (Johns Hopkins Center for Gun Violence Solutions, 2022).
-Despite strong public support for legislative changes, partisan polarization hinders taking action for implementing stricter gun control laws.
+Gun violence has been a public concern in the U.S. In 2020, 79 percent of all homicides were by firearms (Johns Hopkins Center for Gun Violence Solutions, 2022).
+Further, the number of mass shootings is on the rise in recent years (Gramlich, 2023).
+However, there is partisan debate on whether tightening gun control would make a significant difference, hindering the government's taking immediate action for implementing stricter gun control laws.

+Suicides are also a serious problem.
+Data reveal that suicides are a more common cause of firearm-related deaths than homicide.
+In 2020, suicides accounted for 54 percent of all firearm-related deaths, while 43 percent were homicides (Saunders, 2022).

-With this in mind, the purpose of this project is to gain an insight into how the number of overall firearm-related deaths and gun ownership are associated in reality.
+With these in mind, the purpose of this project is to gain an insight into how the number of overall firearm-related deaths and gun ownership are associated in reality.

 ## Input Data